 More leads and higher CTR aren’t the only gains for accounts that create these new message extensions.
-Like all ad extensions, AdWords Message Extensions can improve your ad’s relevancy and Quality Score.
+Like all ad extensions, Google Ads Message Extensions can improve your ad’s relevancy and Quality Score.

 Message extensions will only show on mobile devices and may not show all the time.
 It can be particularly difficult to be successful on the mobile SERP, so if you aren’t seeing your message extensions show, it may be a sign that you need to increase your mobile bid adjustment or increase your Quality Score.